GLOBAL-MARKETS-Euro gains after German ruling; focus shifts to Fed

 NEW YORK, Sept 12 (Reuters) - U.S. stocks rose and the euro climbed to a four-month peak against the dollar on Wednesday after Germany’s Constitutional Court approved the euro zone’s new rescue fund, easing concerns about the region’s debt crisis and leaving markets focused on prospective further easing by the Federal Reserve.

-The German court approval also boosted global stocks and cut borrowing costs for Spain and Italy.
+While the German court approval was made with some conditions, it was enough to boost global stocks and cut borrowing costs for Spain and Italy.

 “Today’s positive ruling from the court solidifies the view that European officials are getting control over the sovereign debt crisis,” said Boris Schlossberg, managing director of FX strategy at BK Asset Management in New York.

-The euro climbed as high as $1.2936, its highest since mid-May.
+The euro climbed to $1.2936, its highest since mid-May.
 The euro zone common currency has risen more than 7 percent since it hit a two-year low of around $1.2040 in July, boosted after the European Central Bank’s pledge to do whatever it takes to preserve the euro.

-More gains are expected if the central bank implements further monetary easing on Thursday since more accommodative U.S. monetary conditions should weaken the dollar against other currencies, including the euro.
+More gains are expected if the U.S. central bank implements further monetary easing on Thursday.
+U.S. stocks have been rallying in anticipation of further monetary ease.

-“(It all hinges on) which way the Fed chooses to go,” said Peter Jankovskis, co-chief investment officer at OakBrook Investments LLC.
+“It’s all kind of hinging on the Fed and which way the Fed chooses to go,” said Peter Jankovskis, co-chief investment officer at OakBrook Investments LLC.

-Brent crude oil prices rose 30 cents to $115.70 a barrel on the German judicial decision, expectations for Fed easing and rising geopolitical risk after militants killed the U.S. ambassador to Libya.
+Brent crude oil prices edged up 0.12 percent to $115.54 a barrel on the German judicial decision, expectations for Fed easing and rising geopolitical risk after militants killed the U.S. ambassador to Libya.

 “More monetary liquidity plus geopolitical risk equals higher oil prices despite fundamentals like weaker manufacturing and demand,” said Kimberly DuBord, director of research at Briefing Research in Chicago.

-The German constitutional court’s ruling damped demand for safe-haven assets like U.S. Treasuries and German bunds, leading to more tepid demand for the U.S. Treasury’s $21 billion auction of 10-year notes on Wednesday.
+The German constitutional court’s ruling damped demand for safe-haven assets like U.S. Treasuries and German bunds.
+That led to more tepid demand for the U.S. Treasury’s $21 billion auction of 10-year notes on Wednesday.

 The benchmark 10-year Treasury note fell 16/32 in price, its yield rising to 1.76 percent from 1.71 percent late on Tuesday.